Admin

 Screening of School-Aged Children (Ages 5-21)

 Principals, program directors and school staff analyze student performance on standardized achievement tests, Connecticut Mastery Tests, and Curriculum Based Assessments in reading, math, language arts on a regular basis.
-Students who experience academic, social or emotional difficulties are referred to the Student Assistant Team.
+Students who experience academic, social or emotional difficulties are referred to the Collaborative Inquiry Team.

 Repeated Suspensions / Potential Dropout

-Students whose behavior, attendance or progress in school is considered unsatisfactory (potential dropouts) are screened for a possible referral to Special Services by each building level Student Assistant Team.
+Students whose behavior, attendance or progress in school is considered unsatisfactory (potential dropouts) are screened for a possible referral to Special Services by each building level Collaborative Inquiry Team.
 Depending on the nature of the problem, referral sources include teachers, parents, nurses, administrators, guidance counselors, etc.

-Students who receive five or more suspensions during a given school year are referred to the Child Study Team.
+Students who receive five or more suspensions during a given school year are referred to the Collaborative Inquiry Team.
 The purpose of the referral is to review the student's current academic/social adjustment in order to more effectively deal with the student's inappropriate behavior.
 In those cases in which the student is suspected of having a disability, a referral is made to the PPT.